kevin-foster-uk/kevin-foster-uk.github.io/content/posts/tribal-tests/index.md

   - People
 ---

 When we romanticize tribal life, we imagine close-knit communities guided by the serene wisdom of elders.
 While that can be true, the reality is often more complex.
-Many tribal environments are crucibles of intense pressure—scarce resources, external threats, and internal power struggles.
+Many tribal environments are crucibles of intense pressure, scarce resources, external threats, and internal power struggles.
 In such settings, it’s not just wisdom that is revealed; foolishness is amplified, often with devastating consequences.

 These environments don’t just test survival skills; they test judgment.
 And in a world where a single bad decision can doom the entire group, those who lack wisdom are quickly exposed.
 Here’s how: